xiuheng-wang/CPD_RCE_release/README.md

 # Riemannian change point Detection on Manifolds with Robust Centroid Estimation

-In this repository you can find the code to reproduce the results of the paper "Riemannian change point Detection on Manifolds with Robust Centroid Estimation".
+In this repository you can find the code to reproduce the results of the paper "Riemannian Change Point Detection on Manifolds with Robust Centroid Estimation".

 Steps: